CSC3170-2022Fall/project-over-power/README.md

 The task of our team project is to develop an online rating and browsing website that includes several restaurants.
 The web page was constructed under Flask framework and programmed with python language.
 The front end used html language, CSS and java script.
 This website includes two kinds of modes: the common user mode and the senior user mode.
 The program will provide the following service:
 1. For a new user: create an account (only available for common user).
 After that, they can set their preference.
 Then they can enter their main page (The rest parts are the same as the normal user)

 2. For a normal user who already has their accounts (their preference has been set previously): They can log in to their account and enter the main page.
     After all, the user can choose from one of the three branches:
     1. Choose one of the links to the four restaurants and enter the restaurant’s main page.
 User then can view all the dishes provided and descriptions of the restaurant.
 They can click on one of the dishes and view the comments of others or add the user’s comment.
     2. Check the dishes recommended by the system on the right side of the main page
     3. Use the search box to search for the dishes you want and enter the corresponding dish page.
 The users are then free to view or add comments of the dish

-3.For a senior user, they can enter ‘senior user’ mode and log in to senior account.
+3. For a senior user, they can enter ‘senior user’ mode and log in to senior account.
 They are then free to enter the main page of the user’s restaurant to add or delete dishes.
 Editing of dishes includes submitting or modifying prices, pictures and descriptions of dishes

 ## File structure